 At the same time, this world is introducing new and complex challenges.
-I hear about those opportunities and challenges from the world's leading marketers every day:
+I hear about those marketing opportunities and challenges from the world's leading marketers every day:

 - How do we respond to consumers' expectations for immediacy in their lives?